biojs/edu/series/101/13_package_basic_graduates.md

 {% endhlblock %}

 Furthermore, consider to publish your future components to npm.
 We will provide you with a tutorial for [that]().
-In the next tutorial, you will learn [how to create a visualization component](04_visualization_basics.html) using your newly build `biojs-io-graduates` component.
+In the next tutorial, you will learn [how to create a visualization component](04_visualization_basics.html) using your newly build `biojs-io-snipspector` component.

 {% hlblock info %}
-You can find the complete solution of this package on [github](https://github.com/biojs/biojs-io-graduates) and [npm](https://www.npmjs.org/package/biojs-io-graduates).
+You can find the complete solution of this package on [github](https://github.com/biojs/biojs-io-snipspector) and [npm](https://www.npmjs.org/package/biojs-io-snipspector).
 {% endhlblock %}